Famiothings/ai-driven-nfr-risk-banking/README.md

 # ai-driven-nfr-risk-banking
 AI-Driven Non-Financial Risk Prediction and Control Effectiveness System for Banking.

 Capstone Project – Post Graduate Diploma in Artificial Intelligence and Machine Learning (Dec 2024).
-Submitted by: GAT.

 School: Asian Institute of Management (AIM) – Emeritus

+---

-# Note to Evaluator:
+# Note to the Evaluator:
 All detailed steps for preprocessing, EDA, visual representations (distributions,correlation matrix, tables, pair plots, etc.), model creation and training are documented with reproducible code and can be found in 'AI_Driven_NFR_Prediction_for_Banking.ipynb'.
 The whole notebook is designed and coded to be fully executable in Google Colab.

 ---